millergavin/pitwall/docs/PITWALL_DATABASE_SCHEMA.md

 | `date_start` | TIMESTAMPTZ | NOT NULL | Start date/time |
 | `date_end` | TIMESTAMPTZ | | End date/time |
 | `round_number` | INT | | Round number in season |

+**Note:** `openf1_meeting_key` is nullable to allow future/scheduled meetings to be pre-populated before OpenF1 has data.
+When meeting data is ingested and upserted, the key is filled in automatically via matching `meeting_id`.

 #### 5. `silver.sessions`
 Individual sessions (Practice, Qualifying, Sprint, Race).